All Episodes

 Well, you are very left-brained, Art.

-You have a ham radio, you're an electronics guy, you've hung around with high-tech all your life.
+You hung around with high-tech all your life.

-Well, Richard, you must admit, and Cynthia, you must admit, the original image left no doubt, hey, that might be a face, to the average person.
+Well, Richard, you must admit, and Kynthia, you must admit, the original image left no doubt, hey, that might be a face.

 You could make either call.

-We were very fortunate in the original Viking data that the spacecraft, which was Viking 1, orbited above Mars about a thousand miles at the low point, and it swept over the Cydonia Plain At the local time, down there at Cydonia, a thousand miles below it?
+We were very fortunate in the original Viking data that the spacecraft, which was Viking 1, orbited above Mars about 1,000 miles at the low point, and it swept over the Sidonia plane at the local time down there at Sidonia, 1,000 miles below it.

-About six o'clock in the evening, in Martian summer at Cydonia.
+Absolute in the evening in Martian summer at Sidonia.

 Right.

-When the sun was low on the northwestern horizon, and the shadows were long and stark across the left-hand side.
+When the sun was low on the northwestern horizon and the shadows were long and stark across the left-hand side, the hominid side.

 Indeed.

-And that picture was taken at about, um, let's see, 4 o'clock in the afternoon, a couple hours earlier, woke old time, with the sun about 30 degrees above the horizon, still above the northwest horizon, but high enough that we could peek over the nose ridge and see, lit by both low-angle sun And a scattered skylight, what was on the right-hand side.
+And that picture was taken at about, let's see, 4 o'clock in the afternoon, a couple hours earlier local time, with the sun about 30 degrees above the horizon, still above the northwest horizon, but high enough so we could peek over the nose ridge and see lit by both low-angled sun and scattered skylight what was on the right-hand side.

 That's what gave you the feline impression.